 Too early for preschool, but not sure what to do in the meantime?
 Should I consider a toddler class?
 If I do, how do I know what to look for?
 When is the right time to think about preschool or a preschool alternative?
 New York City is brimming with thousands of opportunities and millions of opinions.
 How do you determine what's right for your toddler?

-Get a copy of Let's Play: A Directory of Activities for Infants Toddlers & Preschoolers, Parents League's comprehensive listing of classes, preschool-based toddler programs, preschool alternatives and full day childcare programs.
-Families with young children receive a copy with membership.
+Get access to Let's Play: A Directory of Activities for Infants Toddlers & Preschoolers, Parents League's comprehensive listing of classes, preschool-based toddler programs, preschool alternatives and full day childcare programs.
+Families with young children receive access to this digital publication with membership.

 You’ll find our Index of Activities by Neighborhood including:

 You’ll also find a complete Index of Classes by Category including:

 If you have a toddler, Let's Play is a great place to start!

 Get this comprehensive directory today, when you become a member of Parents League of New York.

 Become a Member

 Membership for Schools

 If you represent an independent or private school click here to learn how to apply for School Membership, or call us at 212-737-7385.
 Annual membership dues are based on the total enrollment of the school.